markhovs/proofs-of-inference/README.md

 - ETHGlobal Prague 2025
 - Filecoin & Akave for decentralized storage
 - ezkl for zkML tooling
-- Flow for providing the smart contract platform
+- Flow and Hedera for providing the smart contract platform